 "A leaching plant was built at Magna and the first vat filled on this date.
 The plant continued operating until January 17, 1919 when it closed, to reopen again on July 17, 1920, and to be closed December 13, 1920, on account of freezing weather.
 A final cleanup of the precipitates was made in August 1921, the plant being idle since that time."
 (Utah Copper Chronology, citing a History of Utah Copper compiled by L. F. Pett)

 Operations of new Magna leaching plant began.
 (Kennecott notes)

 The book The Utah Copper Enterprise was published in 1919, and included a full description of the recently completed leaching plant at Magna.

 Magna leaching plant was shut down permanently due to the low price of copper, and the high cost of the leaching operation.
-The plant was under construction between September 1916 and September 1917, and had been in operation from January 1918 to February 1919 and again in May 1920 through February 1921.
+The plant was under construction between September 1916 and September 1917, and was in operation from January 1918 to February 1919, and again in May 1920 through February 1921.
 (Kennecott notes)

 Lead Mine Precipitation Plant

 Early Precipitation Plants -- Precipitation plants operated in Bingham canyon after it was discovered that copper in solution from mine wastes could be recovered by reaction with scrap iron.
 Following these discoveries, many small operations were installed in the canyon to precipitate the copper.
 Most were built and operated during the period 1913 - 1925.
 Many of the precipitation plants obtained the iron needed from Hewlett's Cannery in Salt Lake City and later from a source in California.
 These small operations included what was known as the McGregor Plant (1933-1936), which was replaced by the Robbe plant (1936-1958).
 (EPA Superfund Record of Decision: Kennecott South Zone Site, November 1998)